reflectoring/reflectoring.github.io/_posts/2021-09-15-spring-scheduler.md

 public class SchedulerConfig {

 ```
+}
 Here we have annotated the `refreshPricingParameters` method with the `@Scheduled` annotation and set the `fixedRate` attribute to `3000` milliseconds or `3` seconds.
 This will trigger the method every `3` seconds.

-We have also added an `@Async` annotation to the method and `@EnableAsync` to the configuration class `SchedulerConfig`.
+We have also added an `@Async` annotation to the method and `@EnableAsync` to the configuration class: `SchedulerConfig`.
 The `@Async` annotation over a method allows it to execute in a separate thread.
 As a result of this, when the previous execution of the method takes longer than the fixed-rate interval, the subsequent invocation of a method will trigger even if the previous invocation is still executing.
 This will allow multiple executions of the method to run in parallel for the overlapped time interval.

 Without applying `@Async` annotation, the method will always execute after the previous execution is completed, even if the fixed-rate interval is expired.

 ## Delaying the First Execution with Initial Delay

-With both `fixedDelay` and `fixedRate` the first invocation of the method starts immediately after the application context is initialized.
+With both `fixedDelay` and `fixedRate`,  the first invocation of the method starts immediately after the application context is initialized.
 However, we can choose to delay the first execution of the method by specifying the interval using the `initialDelay` attribute as shown below:

 ```java
 @Service